secrets papagayo

 Boutique Resorts (Belize & Select Costa Rica Properties)

 Boutique properties offer more customizable, à la carte planning.
 Packages include ceremony basics, but reception dining is often priced per person with custom menus.
 Photography, entertainment, and decor are added individually.
-The tradeoff is more control over every detail and a more personalized experience, but less predictability in total cost until the full plan is built.
+The trade-off is more control over every detail and a more personalized experience, with less predictability in total cost until the full plan is built.

 What Typically Costs Extra?

-Across all property types, common add-ons include: professional photography and videography ($500-$2,500), upgraded floral design ($300-$1,500), DJ or live music ($800-$2,000), private reception venue fees, premium bar upgrades, rehearsal dinners or welcome parties, and outside vendor access fees.
+Across all property types, common add-ons include: professional photography and videography ($500 to $2,500), upgraded floral design ($300 to $1,500), DJ or live music ($800 to $2,000), private reception venue fees, premium bar upgrades, rehearsal dinners or welcome parties, and outside vendor access fees.
 Hair and makeup services, spa treatments, and group excursions are also popular additions.

 What Factors Affect the Cost of a Central America Wedding?

+• Country choice.
 Costa Rica has the most developed infrastructure and the widest price range.
-Destination weddings in Panama offer the strongest value for all inclusive group celebrations.
+Panama offers the strongest value for all-inclusive group celebrations.
 Belize commands a premium for its unique, boutique-heavy resort scene but delivers experiences you can’t get elsewhere.
-Your choice of country sets the overall pricing framework.

-Guest count drives per-person catering costs and room block requirements.
-At all inclusive resorts, larger groups unlock incentives like complimentary room nights and group rates.
-At boutique properties in Belize, the guest count is limited by the resort’s size, and every additional guest has a direct per-person cost impact.
-Plan early and discuss capacity with your resort.
+• Guest count.
+Drives per-person catering costs and room block requirements.
+At all-inclusive resorts, larger groups unlock incentives like complimentary room nights and group rates.
+At boutique properties in Belize, the guest count is limited by the resort’s size.

-Large all inclusive resorts offer the most predictable, value-focused pricing.
+• Resort type.
+Large all-inclusive resorts offer the most predictable, value-focused pricing.
 Boutique properties offer more personalized experiences at variable price points.
 Ultra-luxury properties (Four Seasons, Nayara Gardens) deliver extraordinary experiences at premium rates.
-The resort type you choose determines not just the price, but the entire character of your celebration.

 Plan your destination wedding